-- 12. A revised attendance performance measure will provide local communities with a much clearer picture of the emergency incident response time for the area in which they live for each type of incident attended.
-The Government has divided England and Wales into categorised Lower Super Output Areas (LSOA). - 13.
-The proposal is to use the LSOA categories, linking these to emergency response times as in Table 3.
-Importantly, the response time is measured from the time of mobilisation to the arrival at the scene by the first appliance. - 14.
-In adopting this model it supports the strategic alliance with Shropshire FRS and ensures a more transparent me consistent approach across the both Services.
+- 11. A revised attendance performance measure will provide local communities with a much clearer picture of the emergency incident response time for the area in which they live for each type of incident attended. - 12.
+It is proposed that the response time is measured from the time of mobilisation to the arrival at the scene by the first appliance.
+Call handling time will not be included as part of this measure.
+Attendance performance will be reported against expected travel times by using a new mobilising system.
+The new mobilising system project is being progressed currently.
+Route network analysis will be used in order to determine the risk areas of 10, 15 and 20 minutes response time using each fire station's location as a starting point. - 13.
+In adopting this model it supports the strategic alliance with Shropshire FRS and ensures a more transparent consistent approach across both Services.

-Table 3: Summary of Proposed Attendance Performance Measure
+Table 3: Summary of Proposed New Attendance Performance Measure